ashesh-0/Disentangle/README.md

-Since with dropout, things started working better, the question would be that how is the performance with dropout on single optimizer case. rutn /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/12:
+Since with dropout, things started working better, the question would be that how is the performance with dropout on single optimizer case. rutn /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/12

+and with dropout but without vampprior tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/20

+I see that dropout + (no vampprior) is giving the best performance.
+Which essentially means that vampprior is not working.

 ## Another idea is that make it a proper VAE.
 Just keep the penultimate layer having channels 2 and enforce a loss on one of them and the loss on the final output.

 It will be a VAE with one additional constraint on the penultimate layer.

 Since I know that the batch normalization is probably the reason why training performance becomes so very different in notebook depending upon whether I do model.eval() or not, it might make sense to train a model without batch normalization.